The Best Slow Cookers

-The Best Slow Cookers can create a lot of home-cooked goodness with very little effort.
+Slow cookers create a lot of home-cooked goodness with very little effort.
 Whether you “set-it and forget-it” every day or only once a month, your slow cooker should be easy to use and it should cook your food well without burning it.
-We did hours of research, spoke with experts, and tested a collection of slow cookers to find the ones that will fit best with your lifestyle — and your kitchen.
+We did the research, spoke with experts, and tested a collection of slow cookers to find the ones that will fit best with your lifestyle — and your kitchen.

 - KitchenAid 6 Quart Slow Cooker with Easy Serve Glass Lid -